 In 2011, the creek near these sets was officially recognised as Five Mile Creek by the Geographical Names Board (previously it had been named Narrabeen Creek).
 A few rock outcrops to the east of the Slippery Dip Trail provide a view over the bushland and out to Narrabeen Lake and the ocean.

-I veer left (west) off the Slippery Dip Trail just before the WRCS, and then left again soon after onto the XC Trail, a narrow and informal/unoffcial bushwalking and mountain-biking track.
+I veer left (west) off the Slippery Dip Trail just before the WRCS, and then left almost immediately onto the XC Trail, a narrow and informal/unoffcial bushwalking and mountain-biking track.
 I only see a handful of other people on this trail, and it’s pleasant walking on the fairly level trail that follows the top of the ridge.

 The quite distinct carving of a whale is the only engraving at this location, and was described back in 1899 by W.D.
 Campbell: “This figure is probably a whale, and has an oblong figure at its snout.”